muledagnaw/MulugetaDagnaw/README.md

 * I wanted a structured, hands-on pathway to transition my mathematical and analytical skills into data role
 * passionate about exploring real-world datasets

+## During Data techinician Bootcam Training
+* I have developed the ability to analyse real‑world datasets using a range of software tools and cloud‑computing platforms.

 ## 🛠️ Core Technical Skills